-On July 1, 2018, the Company will change its name from Asahi Glass Company, Limited, to AGC Inc.

 -As the main company within the Group, Asahi Glass is strengthening its core technologies on glass and fluorine chemicals, while expanding its business by focusing on the following seven areas: construction-use glass, automotive glass, display-screen glass, advanced-functional glass, electronic components, chemicals, and ceramics.
 The automotive business is unified under the global brand name of AGC Automotive.
 As a supplier of automotive opening/closure products and components, AGC Automotive will manufacture and sell automotive glass for the new-vehicle and aftersales markets.

--The Company, Saint Gobain+Central Glass, and Nippon Sheet Glass Co., Ltd. have a combined total of 65% of the global automotive glass market.
-Based on the Company’s rough estimate made in 2016, it has the largest share of the automotive glass market worldwide.
+- Based on the Company’s rough estimate made in 2017, it has the largest share of the automotive glass market worldwide.

 |Name or Company Name||Investment Ratio (%)|